What is FFPE?

 Pre-analytical processing typically involves multiple steps, including sample fixation, DNA isolation and quantitation.
 At each of these stages, even minor differences in e.g. operator to operator sample handling, instrumentation and methodology can introduce significant variation, calling into question the quality of DNA and the reliability of downstream assay results.

-In response to this need, Horizon Diagnostics has developed a range of HDx™ FFPE Reference Standards to enable effective end-to-end process validation.
+In response to this need, Horizon Discovery has developed a range of FFPE Reference Standards to enable effective end-to-end process validation.

 Through custom Reference Standards we can offer the option of customizing reference material uniquely into multiple different analytes and formats.

-The reference standards are highly consistent and reliable, yielding near identical quantities of DNA, enabling users to compare extraction kits and control for batch to batch variation, as seen in the figure below.
+The reference standards are highly consistent and reliable, yielding near identical quantities of DNA, enabling users to compare extraction kits and control for batch to batch variation.

 Data from Horizon (below) shows that when DNA is extracted from these standards using five different commercially available protocols, significant variability in yield is observed.